RadMousa/RadwaMo-Data-Analysis-Portfolio/README.md

 These insights can help organisations identify high-performing markets, understand their core customer base, and make informed decisions about future sales and marketing strategies.

 ### Conclusion

 This project demonstrates my ability to clean and analyse data using Excel, apply formulas and PivotTables, and create visualisations and identify insights.

+## Spotify Listener Trends (via Tableau)

+## Project Overview

+This project uses **Tableau** to analyse Spotify track data and explore trends in music popularity.

+The interactive dashboard allows users and stakeholders to explore the relationships between audio features and popularity, providing insights into factors that contribute to a tracks success.

+## Approach & Process

+* Importing and exploring the Spotify dataset.
+* Applying aggregation functions using SUM() and AVG().
+* Creating multiple worksheets to analyse different listener trends.
+* Adding linear regression trend lines to identify correlations between variables.
+* Building an interactive dashboard using filters and multiple visualisations.
+* Analysing the completed dashboard to identify key insights.

+## Methods & Tools Used

+* Data aggregation using average and sum calculations.
+* Scatter plots with linear regression trend lines.
+* Bar charts compare genres and artists.
+* Interactive filters to explore different areas of the dataset.
+* Interactive dashboard design using multiple worksheets.

+Dashboard Visualisations

+(Insert screenshots here)

+Genre Popularity

+Track Characteristics by Genre

+Average Popularity vs Average Danceability

+Popularity by Artist

+Popularity Based on Track Duration

+## Dataset

+ ***Spotify Features Dataset**

+*Source*: Provided via bootcamp

+The dataset contains 232,726 rows and 18 columns, it includes information on artists, genres, popularity, and Spotify audio features such as danceability, energy, duration, tempo, acousticness, and valence.

+## Key Findings

+1. **Track Characteristics and Popularity**

+The analysis found a positive relationship between danceability and popularity, with tracks scoring between 0.5 and 0.7 in danceability having higher popularity.
+It also showed that tracks lasting between 3.5 – 4.5 minutes performed better than shorter or longer songs.

+**Business relevance:**
+These insights could help Spotify improve playlist recommendations and support artists and record labels in understanding listener preferences.

+2. **Genre and Artist Performance**

+The dashboard showed that Pop, Rap, and Rock were the most popular genres in the dataset.
+Drake achieved the highest overall popularity, while artists such as Hans Zimmer showed that other genres can also generate significant listener engagement.

+**Business relevance:**
+Understanding genre and artist performance can be used to support playlist curation, marketing and increase user engagement.

+## Conclusion

+This project demonstrates my ability to analyse large datasets, create visualisations tailored to specific data goals and draw insights and trends.